WWE News: WWE Reveals ‘Issues With Contract Negotations’ For Brock Lesnar

 While he did respond to a couple of tweets regarding the match at Extreme Rules, Heyman was far from done with expressing his mind.
 He hopped on the official Facebook page for Heyman Hustle and issued a very long and detailed complaint about the people that are hired by WWE.

-Obviously, that is a hint in the direction of UFC which Lesnar is rumored to return to, after his WWE contract expires shortly after SummerSlam.
+Obviously, that is a hint in the direction of UFC which Lesnar is rumored to return to after his WWE contract expires shortly after SummerSlam.

 With all due respect, it's time for a lot of people within @WWE to simply grow up!
 To wit, I offer you this: https://t.co/KAIXxDWHEM … pic.twitter.com/sTqKQJJBNB